-G-Eazy Arrested for Alleged Assault, Cocaine Possession Suspected After Sweden Concert: Report
+G-Eazy Arrested for Alleged Assault and Cocaine Possession After Sweden Concert

-G-Eazy was reportedly arrested early Thursday morning in Sweden.
+G-Eazy was arrested early Thursday morning in Sweden and is expected to appear in court Friday to face charges, PEOPLE confirmed.

-According to TMZ, the “Me, Myself & I” rapper (real name: Gerald Gillum) was taken into custody on suspicion of assault in Stockholm after allegedly acting belligerent and punching a security guard in the face.
-The outlet also reports that, according to their sources, Gillum was suspected of possession and use of narcotics — namely cocaine.
-Video posted by TMZ shows a man matching the rapper’s description being loaded into a police car.
+The “Me, Myself & I” rapper (real name: Gerald Gillum) was taken into custody on suspicion of assault at the Solidaritet nightclub in Stockholm after acting belligerent and punching a security guard in the face, prosecutor Carl Mellberg told PEOPLE, adding that Gillum was suspected of possession and use of narcotics — namely cocaine.
+Video posted by TMZ, who was first to report the news, shows a man matching the rapper’s description being loaded into a police car.

+“He punched a security guard at a nightclub and also resisted arrest after this took place.
+When the police officers went through his clothes they also found narcotics: cocaine,” Mellberg told PEOPLE.
+“During the police investigation [Gillum] admitted that he has done these things.”

+A police report obtained by The Blast stated that G-Eazy had 1.5 grams of cocaine in his possession, as well as a rolled bill — often used to snort the drug — in his pocket.
+According to The Blast, the report stated Gillum was observed to have “white powder” on his nose and “tense, convulsive jaw muscles.”
+The report described G-Eazy’s behavior during the arrest incident as “insane, crazy and rabid.”

+He was ultimately charged with violence against an official, resisting with violence and drug possession, PEOPLE confirms.

-Swedish police confirmed to The Blast that an American citizen was arrested around 3 a.m on an assault charge; the outlet also reports the suspect will be in custody until he stands before a judge on Friday.
-The Swedish newspaper Expressen also confirmed G-Eazy was arrested at the Solidaritet nightclub after “suspected violence against a public servant” and he will remain in police custody until Friday because he is considered a flight risk.
+Swedish police confirmed to The Blast that an American citizen was arrested around 3 a.m on an assault charge; the outlet also reported the suspect will be in custody until he stands before a judge on Friday.
+The Swedish newspaper Expressen also confirmed G-Eazy was arrested after “suspected violence against a public servant” and he will remain in police custody until Friday because he is considered a flight risk.

+“The security guard will be in the court — he just has some bruises on his face and he has claimed some money for what he has been through,” Mellberg told PEOPLE. “[Gillum] has been in a cell inside a police station since Thursday morning.
+This is quite standard procedure.
+If you are in Stockholm visiting and commit a crime in a specific level of seriosity, then we detain you until you have served your sentence.
+Generally, we see that when you don’t have any connection at all to Sweden there is a general risk that you will flee from justice.”

 Neither a rep nor an attorney for G-Eazy responded to PEOPLE’s request for comment.

-Per Instagram videos and photos posted from the club, G-Eazy, 28, was partying with his girlfriend, singer Halsey, and fellow artist Sean Kingston, who shared a photo on his Instagram account.
+Per videos and photos posted from the club, G-Eazy, 28, was partying with his girlfriend, singer Halsey, and fellow artist Sean Kingston, who shared a photo on his Instagram account.

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.